Scientific and Clinical Advisory Board

 Llew Keltner, M.D., Ph.D.

-Dr. Keltner has been the Chief Executive Officer of AgonOx, a biotech company developing OX40 agonists for use in cancer therapy.
-Dr. Keltner was the President of Novici Biotech, a privately-held gene and protein optimization firm.
-He is also Chief Executive Officer of EPISTAT, an international healthcare technology transfer, corporate risk management, and healthcare strategy company that he founded in 1972.
-Dr. Keltner was Chief Executive Officer and President of Light Sciences Oncology, a privately-held biotechnology company developing a late stage, light-activated therapy for hepatocellular cancer and other solid tumors from 2001 to 2010.
-From 1997 to 2004, Dr. Keltner was Chief Executive Officer of Metastat, a development-stage biotech company focused on cancer metastasis.
+Dr. Keltner is Chief Executive Officer of EPISTAT, an international healthcare technology transfer, corporate risk management, and healthcare strategy company that he founded in 1972.
+Dr. Keltner was also formerly CEO of AgonOx, a biotech company developing OX40 agonists for use in cancer therapy, from 2011 to 2013.
+From 2010 to 2011, he was the President of Novici Biotech, a privately-held gene and protein optimization firm.
+Dr. Keltner also served as CEO and President of Light Sciences Oncology, a privately-held biotechnology company developing a late stage, light-activated therapy for hepatocellular cancer and other solid tumors, from 2001 to 2010.
+From 1997 to 2004, Dr. Keltner was CEO of Metastat, a development-stage biotech company focused on cancer metastasis.
+He serves as a board member for several companies, including Curetech, Infostat, BioQ Pharma, Oregon Life Sciences, Surgeon Training International, OncoSCAR and Goodwell Technologies.
 He is currently a member of the American Society of Clinical Oncology, American Medical Association, International Association of Tumor Marker Oncology, American Association of Clinical Chemistry, and Drug Information Association.
 Dr. Keltner received an M.S. in Epidemiology and Biostatistics, a Ph.D. in Biomedical Informatics, and an M.D. from Case Western Reserve University in Cleveland, Ohio.
-Dr. Keltner has also authored several research publications.

 Justin Stebbing, M.D., M.A., FRCP, FRC Path, Ph.D.

-Dr. Stebbing is a Professor of Cancer Medicine and Oncology, and a Consultant Oncologist at Imperial College and Imperial College Healthcare NHS Trust.
-He is a Fellow of the Royal College of Pathologists, the Royal College of Physicians and the American Board of Internal Medicine.
-Dr. Stebbing sits on advisory boards of several international cancer committees and chairs the World Vaccine Congress.
-He trained in medicine at Trinity College Oxford, obtaining a triple first class degree.
-After completing his residency at The Johns Hopkins Hospital in the United States, Dr. Stebbing returned to London to continue his training in oncology at The Royal Marsden and St. Bartholomew's Hospitals.
-Funded by the Medical Research Council, he undertook a Ph.D. investigating the interplay between cancer and the immune system.
-Specifically, Dr. Stebbing focused on heat shock proteins in viral infections and tumorigenesis.
-His research aided in the development of several vaccines currently in clinical trials.
+Professor Stebbing is a member of the American Society for Clinical Investigation, a Fellow of the Royal College of Physicians and also of the Royal College of Pathologists.
+Originally, Dr. Stebbing trained in medicine at Trinity College Oxford, obtaining a triple first class degree.
+After completion of junior doctor posts in Oxford, he undertook a residency (junior doctor) training at The Johns Hopkins Hospital in the U.S., before returning to London to continue his training in oncology at The Royal Marsden.
+Dr. Stebbing then undertook a Ph.D., funded by the Medical Research Council, investigating the interplay between the immune system and cancer.
+Specifically, the role of heat shock proteins in viral infections and tumorigenesis were examined helping in the development of vaccines that are currently in clinical trials.

-Dr. Stebbing has published over 400 peer-reviewed papers, the majority of which as first or last author, in journals such as The Lancet, The New England Journal of Medicine, Blood, Journal of Clinical Oncology and Annals of Internal Medicine, and has authored more than 100 book chapters.
-His work has primarily addressed early and late stage trials of new drugs, mechanisms of disease and prognostic indicators.
-He is also on the editorial board of several world-class journals, including the Journal of Clinical Oncology.
+Dr. Stebbing has published over 600 peer-reviewed papers in journals such as the Lancet, New England Journal, Blood, PNAS, The Journal of Clinical Oncology and Annals of Internal Medicine, the majority as first or last author, as well as over 100 book chapters.
+His publications mainly focus on early- and late-stage trials of new drugs, mechanisms of disease, and prognostic indicators.
+He is on the scientific advisory board of a number of biotechnology companies and the editorial board of a number of world-leading journals such as the Journal of Clinical Oncology.
+He is now a senior lecturer at Imperial College, London and Editor-in-Chief of Oncogene.